AlexJin0418/data-science-blog-post/README.md

 The csv file `train.csv` and `test.csv` are the datasets we use for this project.

+The `UdacityProjectBlogPost_HousePrices.ipynb` file is the notebook of detailed analysis.

 <a id='result'></a>
 ## Results

-The main findings of the project can be found at the post available [here].
+The main findings of the project can be found at the post available [here](https://medium.com/@alexjin48/predicting-house-prices-using-machine-learning-basics-3561ce232e76).

 <a id='acknowledgement'></a>
 ## Acknowledgements